 - For people with special needs: drugs, medical equipment, specialized equipment, or devices.

-While the list isn’t exhaustive, you can build your emergency kit according to your needs.
+While this emergency kit checklist isn’t exhaustive, you can make your emergency kit according to your needs.
 If you prefer to buy a kit rather than building your own, you can also purchase an emergency kit from the Canadian Red Cross or at a retailer near you.

-Helpful tips for packing and storing your emergency kit
+Helpful tips for packing and storing the supplies in your emergency kit

-- Place these items in a waterproof container.
+- Place supplies and items in a waterproof container.

 - Store your emergency kit in an easily accessible place.

-- Check its content annually.
+- Check your 72-hour kit supplies annually.
 Replace batteries and water supplies if necessary.